korlibs-archive/docs-old.korge.org/korge/gettingstarted/firstgame/index.md

 - [Writing 2048 game.
 Step 4 - Data saving](https://blog.korge.org/korge-tutorial-writing-2048-game-step-4-data-saving/)

-In this tutorial you'll learn to build a 2048 game:
+In this tutorial you'll learn how to build a 2048 game:

 ![](sample-1.gif)